Your workers' comp rates in New Hampshire depend on your industry and team size.

 - Licensed real estate professionals: Real estate brokers, agents and appraisers whose pay ties directly to their sales or completed work rather than hours worked aren't presumed to be employees.

-- Inmates, unpaid volunteers, and court-ordered workers: Correctional facility inmates working without significant pay, volunteers receiving no meaningful compensation and people performing court-ordered community service don't require coverage.
+- Inmates, unpaid volunteers and court-ordered workers: Correctional facility inmates working without much pay, volunteers receiving no meaningful compensation and people performing court-ordered community service don't require coverage.

 Some workers in New Hampshire get coverage through federal programs rather than state workers' comp.
 Federal employees receive benefits under the Federal Employees' Compensation Act, while railroad workers in interstate commerce fall under the Federal Employers' Liability Act.
 Maritime workers like longshoremen operating on New Hampshire's navigable waters get coverage through the Longshore and Harbor Workers' Compensation Act.
 These federal programs take precedence over New Hampshire's system.